 Show your doctor your self-test results

-You could also take this self-test on our sister website www.lookokfeelcrap.org and print out your results.
+You could also take our self-test and print out your results.

 Ask a friend or relative to come with you

 If you’re feeling nervous about going to your appointment, or don’t feel confident that you can talk about it, you might want to take a friend or relative along with you as support.
 They can help you explain how your depression is affecting you.

 Get time to talk about the important things

 Each GP appointment only lasts for around 10 minutes.
 Talk about the most important concerns and symptoms first, so that your doctor has time to address these as a priority.